Burmese Australians: Health

 It was reported that a great number of the Burmese community have experienced certain health difficulties upon migrating to Australia.
 Mental health conditions of the Burmese community in Australia upon migration has been examined and associated with factors of pre and post migration.
 A study that was conducted indicated that a high number of participants reported various mental health distress this includes: PTSD (9%), anxiety (20%), depression (36%), and somatisation (37%).
-This mental health factors were related to pre migration trauma and post migration difficulties.
-It was reported that pre migration traumas linked to traumatisation symptoms whereas post migration had escalated symptoms of depression and anxiety.
-Burmese migrants were greatly concerned about the difficulties of communication in Australia, and this hindering their ability to obtain job security and/or access to the right health services.
-Furthermore, more worry was accentuated to educational opportunities and being away from family.
+These mental health factors were related to pre-migration trauma and post migration difficulties.
+It was reported that pre-migration traumas linked to trauma symptoms, whereas post-migration had escalated symptoms of depression and anxiety.
+Burmese migrants were greatly concerned about the difficulties of communication in Australia and this hindered their ability to obtain job security and/or access to the right health services.
+Furthermore, more worry was accentuated about educational opportunities and being away from family.

 A number of Burmese migrants who have settled in Australia have demonstrated Vitamin D deficiency as well as a number of infectious diseases.
 Oral health is also not seen as a priority by many Burmese refugees in Australia due to the lack of oral health services in Burma.
 It is also reported that the oral health of Burmese Australians is prone to further impacts if there is a rapid consumption of snacks and sugar in Australia.
 Burmese migrants to Australia are also prone to chronic diseases.
-Many refugees who were at the Thai-Burmese border camps before migrating to Australia have reported suffering from depression, and PTSD.
+Many refugees who were at the Thai-Burmese border camps before migrating to Australia have reported suffering from depression and PTSD.
 Further members of the Burmese community are at risk of diabetes, high blood pressure and weight gain.

 Post-migration experiences

 Access to services

 After migrating to Australia, some Burmese people experienced various difficulties when settling in a new country.
-One example of this is access to services, some Burmese Australians have reported difficulty when it came to knowing where and how to access a service, and the lack of interpreters has made them become reluctant when trying to access certain services.
+One example of this is access to services; some Burmese Australians have reported difficulty when it came to knowing where and how to access a service, and the lack of interpreters has made them reluctant when trying to access certain services.

 Fear of authorities

-Burmese people had experienced much trauma with the due to the traumatic experiences in Burma with regards to the and the fear of Burmese military many Burmese people have developed a sense of fear towards authorities.
+Burmese people have experienced much trauma due to the traumatic experiences in Burma with regard to the fear of the Burmese military, and many Burmese people have developed a sense of fear towards authorities.
 Many Burmese people had experienced much trauma due to the military dictatorship in Burma and the experiences of detention, ethnic discrimination, and persecution.
 This has left a sense of fear, reluctance, and mistrust towards authorities in Australia such as police and government officials.